GovernorFancyPants/desolaterunner/_drafts/the-anatomy-of-a-dnf.md

 Sprained ankle on the first descent, continued for another 40k before pulling the plugg.

-Some seem like they should be more clear than others but that's not always the case.
-As soon as I heard the loud crack when rolling it the forth or fifth time I knew it was bad but chose to ignore it, I thought maybe it would be ok as long as I kept moving.
+Some DNF's seem like they should be more obvious than others but that's not always the case.
+As soon as I heard the loud crack when rolling my ankle the forth or fifth time I knew it was bad, but I chose to ignore it.
+I thought maybe it would be ok as long as I kept moving.
 After another 30k it was clear I wasn't going to finish the race no matter what.
+Again, this was an acute injury but even more troubling that I now had three for four and this wasn't the end of it.

 ![](/uploads/2019/11/13/IMG_0265.JPG)